Self-Esteem Therapy for High-Achieving Women

 What Strengthens Healthy Self-Esteem

-• Having people who see and accept you as you are, not just for what you achieve, reinforces an internal sense of safety and belonging.
-A healthy connection helps you trust that your value doesn’t depend on performance.
+• Having people who see and accept you as you are, not just for what you achieve, reinforces that your value doesn't depend on performance.

-Mindfulness and CBT-based techniques can help you catch old inner narratives and replace them with more compassionate ones.
+• Recognizing both strengths and growth areas without harsh judgment supports confidence.
+Mindfulness and CBT techniques help you catch old narratives and replace them with more compassionate ones.

-When you can meet yourself with curiosity instead of criticism, confidence becomes a natural byproduct.
+• Noticing and caring for your emotions without shame fosters stability.
+When you meet yourself with curiosity instead of criticism, confidence follows naturally.

 Therapy Techniques that Help Rebuild Genuine Self-Worth